mokotturu/ARL-STRONG-UML---Robot-Simulation/README.md

 The website uses Node JS, Express, and MongoDB.

 ## Instructions on how to use the website
+Your goal is to explore a set of rooms and find as many victims and hazards as possible.
+You will have help from two autonomous agents.
+You do not need to do anything when you find a victim or a hazard, the system will record your exploration as you move.

 ![human on the map](/public/img/blue.png)

 The blue colored square represents a human on the map.
 The light blue colored area shaded around the human is the area of the map visible to (human's field of view)/explored by the human.